-Founded in 2012, Snowflake has made a name for itself in the world of cloud computing, but its recent earnings report threw up a few concerns.
+Founded in 2012, Snowflake has made a name for itself in the world of cloud computing, but its financials have thrown up a few concerns.
 Thus, we wondered if Snowflake is a good long-term investment right now.

 The bull case for Snowflake

 Less than a decade old, and this company has become invaluable in the data and cloud computing market.
 Indeed many companies, including cloud giants such as Amazon, Google, and Microsoft, have enlisted Snowflake’s software to help their own services thrive.
 The reason being that for certain key areas, Snowflake just has better software to handle the massive amounts of data.

 Indeed, around 30% of the Fortune 500 companies use Snowflake’s cloud software.
 Pfizer, for example, is currently using its services to analyze and predict sales and deliveries of its COVID vaccine.